A guide for executives and office managers who need to buy office plants — and have no idea where to start.

 Everyone knows they need to water their plants, but many people overlook the importance of fertilizer.

-Plants will extract nutrients from soil, and over time that soil will become depleted.
+Plants will extract nutrients from the soil, and over time that soil will become depleted.

 Using fertilizer helps keep your soil nutrient-rich so your plants stay happy and healthy.